Get Britain Working: Coalition scheme

 In response to such developments, Conservative MP George Eustice told the BBC in February 2012 that firms involved in the scheme should "show more backbone" and resist pressure to leave the scheme.
 On 29 February, the government announced that they would be dropping the threat of removing benefits from participants in the scheme.

 From January 2011 to May 2013, the program facilitated over 136,000 work experience starts, over 54,000 mentor starts, 26,000 weekly allowance starts and 61,000 pre-employment training starts, disproportionately recruiting white people.

+Labour government scheme

+The Labour government published a white paper called "Get Britain Working" in November 2024.